Support for survivors

 Our ISVA can support anyone who has been the victim of sexual violence – whether this happened 2 days ago or 30 years ago.

-Our ISVAs can support you if your case is going through the criminal justice system.
+Our ISVAs can support you if you are thinking about reporting the crime, or if your case is going through the criminal justice system.
 We can help you through the court process and explain what is likely to happen when a report is made to the police.
-Our ISVAs can also provide support to you if you do not wish to make a report.
-In these circumstances, our ISVA can advise on sexual health concerns, provide emotional support and refer on to other services such as counsellors.

 We have excellent links with the SARC (Sexual Assault Referral Centre) and can explain their role in helping you.

 Open Monday - Friday, 9.30am - 4:30pm (closed for half an hour lunch at 1pm)

 Our One Front Door helpline is completely free and confidential, and the call will not show up on itemised bills.

 Your donations will enable us to help many more survivors of domestic abuse and sexual violence.